neymoura/android-youcandraw/README.md

     Finally, we can draw something on that canvas!
 To do so:
     ```
     canvas.drawPoint(pointerCoords.x, pointerCoords.y, paint)
+    userCanvasView.invalidate()
     ```
+    Dont forget to call `userCanvasView.invalidate()` to refresh the painting =)

+## Conclusion

+Well!
+Thats it folks!
+I hope you enjoyed this litte drawing demo on Android!
+There`s a lot of things you can do from now on like starting creating your own drawing app, or even a digital signature component!

+Till next time!

 ## TODO
 - [x] Create a demo gif